ANA-Illinois Legislative Platform

 • The development of standard operating procedures to identify and resolve toxic chemical contamination.

-• Legislation mandating education and prevention techniques as the best methods for preventing the transmission of AIDS.
+• Legislation that funds education and prevention techniques as the best methods for preventing threats of infectious disease transmission.

-• Appropriations that provide adequate funding for all public health services including the provision of dental care.
+• Appropriations that provide adequate funding for all public health services including the provision of dental care and mental health services.

 • Public health initiatives to reduce or eliminate violent crime.